m-lab/website/_pages/tests/ndt.md

 ## Illustration of how NDT works

 The illustration below provides an overview of how NDT works.
-To learn more about NDT, **Get more information** at [http://software.internet2.edu/ndt/](http://software.internet2.edu/ndt/){:target="_blank"}.
+To learn more about NDT, **get more information** at [http://software.internet2.edu/ndt/](http://software.internet2.edu/ndt/){:target="_blank"}.

 ![Illustration of the NDT test protocol]({{ site.baseurl }}/images/tests/ndt_explanation.png)